Pakistan and India agree to ease visa restrictions

 | ISLAMABAD

-ISLAMABAD Pakistan and India will ease tough visa restrictions, an important step forward in improving relations between the nuclear armed neighbours, their foreign ministers said Saturday.
+ISLAMABAD Pakistan and India will ease tough visa restrictions, their foreign ministers announced on Saturday, in a small step forward in ties between the two countries.

 The agreement was the culmination of a visit by Indian Foreign Minister S. M. Krishna to Pakistan as part of a tentative peace process that froze after Pakistani militants attacked the Indian city of Mumbai in 2008, killing 166 people.

-"A step-by-step approach is what will take the relationship forward," said Krishna.

-The new pact offers several different types of visa.
-Pakistanis visiting India have long grumbled about the restrictive visa regime for both tourists and businesses.
+The new pact offers eight types of visa.
+Pakistanis visiting India have long grumbled about New Delhi's restrictive visa regime for both tourists and businesses.

-Pakistani business travellers are restricted to particular cities, so visitors cannot travel from Delhi to the nearby thriving business hub of Gurgaon without permission.
+Pakistani businessmen are restricted to particular cities, so visitors cannot travel from Delhi to the nearby thriving business hub of Gurgaon without permission.

 Indians visiting Pakistan face similar restrictions on moving between cities.

-The two countries have gone to war three times since Pakistan split from India in 1947.
+The two countries have gone to war three times since Pakistan split off from India in 1947.
+The partition tore many families apart.
+The restrictions have been in place ever since.

-"We will not be held hostage to history," said Pakistan's foreign minister Hina Rabbani Khar.

 In April, Pakistani President Asif Ali Zardari visited India, the first trip by a Pakistani head of state in seven years.
 Last year Pakistan promised India most-favoured nation trading status.